tc39/notes/meetings/2019-10/october-2.md

 YK: I think you don’t have to answer what should happen in the else clause to make it an error to access it.

-LBR: I don’t think this issue should block anything for stage 1.
+LEO: I don’t think this issue should block anything for stage 1.
 I think this is a very reasonable thing for investigation during stage 1.
 If I have to answer immediately I’d say I agree with WH and YK but I think this should be investigated during stage 1.

 SYG: More scope tricks are a lot scarier to me than consistency with C++.